SVG

 For the complete source code related to this use case, see the following file:

-To use scripts to manage events related to SVG elements:
+To use scripts to manage events related to SVG elements, follow these steps:

 1. Define an SVG element: